 Which brings us back to Clarkson and Top Gear.
 He left in one of the great shitstorms of recent television history, decamping with his colleagues James May and Richard Hammond to Amazon Prime and a new production entitled The Grand Tour.
 It would have been a creatively logical point to say ‘enough’, admit that Top Gear had run its course and deal with it.

 Only Top Gear was too big to fail, a juggernaut brand which earned the BBC around $70m a year.
 So they rebooted it, with the much more mild-mannered Joey from Friends (Matt LeBlanc to his mum) and the laddish Chris Evans, clearly intended as Clarkson II.
 The lineup lasted two months, before Evans stepped down amid a little shitstorm of his own, with LeBlanc continuing alongside a rotation of other hosts.

-So how is Top Gear in 2017?
+So how is the new Top Gear?
 It’s essentially the exact same show: LeBlanc is now in the Clarkson role, eye-balling the camera, delivering scripted monologues and bantering with guests and co-hosts.
 They still galavant around the world, racing exotic cars and doing big budget hijinks.
 The edit and detail and weird shots and money of the show is all there.